coachellaaaas/ai-creative-portfolio/README.md

 ---

+## Purpose

+This portfolio was built as part of an application for **Prompt+Play** — an in-person creative AI event hosted by [Anthropic](https://www.anthropic.com) and [Google Creative Lab](https://creativelab5.com/) in London (May 2026).

+Prompt+Play is run in conjunction with **The Creative Lab 5** — a one year paid collaboration at Google Creative Lab for early-career creatives working at the intersection of creativity and generative AI.

+---

 ## About the Project

 Katheryne Gilbert is a synthetic persona — no real person in front of the camera, no studio.
 Every frame is generated.
 Every routine is scripted.
 She doesn't exist, but her audience does.